// guide

 When diagnosing configuration issues it might be useful to find out what the internal lower level configuration used by the plugins is.
 To see that, use the following command:

-dprint output-resolved-config
+dprint resolved-config

 Example output (JSON):